-Regenerative medicine is a branch of translational research that applies the concept of using tissue stem cells to aid in the development of medical therapies.
-The discipline focuses on changing and improving tissues and organs in living patients as opposed to using medication or complex surgical procedures to heal the body.
+Regenerative medicine is a branch of translational research that applies the concept of using tissue stem cells to aid in developing medical therapies.
+The discipline focuses on changing and improving tissues and organs in living patients instead of using medication or complex surgical procedures to heal the body.

 The field is also known as tissue engineering and biomedicine.
 As regenerative medicine has developed as a science, it is now possible to encourage the growth of skin, bone, and muscle from certain cells.